MouadASM/G400_ComputerScience-Newcastle_University/README.md

 By collaborating here, we're not just helping each other crush our exams and assignments; we're building a legacy of resources to pass down to the students who come after us.
 When one of us succeeds, we all succeed! 🤝

+## Future Students/Cohorts

+For future students, feel free to add to this repo and improve it.
+It would be great if everyone centralised their resources for anyone to use at any time.
+Moreover, course content might change and having the most up-to-date resources will be beneficial for all

 ## 📂 Structure

 The repo is neatly organized by Year and then by Module.
 You will find sub-folders for all our classes across: